-As uncertainty may be due to the lack of appropriate abatement and damage cost data, we apply here a method of calibrating non-existing damage cost estimates relying on individual country abatement cost functions.
-In this way a "calibrated" Benefit Area (BA°) is estimated.
+As uncertainty may be due to the lack of appropriate abatement and damage cost data, here we apply a method of calibrating non-existing damage cost estimates relying on individual country abatement cost functions.
+In this way a 'calibrated' Benefit Area (BA^c) is estimated.
 Specifically, we try to identify the optimal pollution level under the assumptions of linear, quadratic and exponential abatement and damage cost functions.
-As far as the parameters are concerned the first two are linear while the third is a non-linear function.
-That is we improve the work of Halkos and Kitsos (2005) extending the number of different model approximations of abatement and damage cost functions and thus the assumed correct model eliminates uncertainty about curve fitting.
-The target of this paper is to develop the appropriate theory whatever the model choice is.
+As far as the parameters are concerned, the first two are linear while the third is a non-linear function.
+That is, we consider the number of different model approximations of abatement and damage cost functions and in this way the assumed correct model eliminates uncertainty about curve fitting.
+The aim of this paper is to develop the appropriate theory whatever the model choice is.

-The structure of the paper is the following.
-Section 2 discusses the background of the problem and reviews the relative existing literature.
+The paper is structured as follows: section 2 discusses the background of the problem and reviews the relative existing literature.
 Section 3 identifies analytically the intersection of the marginal abatement cost curve (hereafter MAC) with the marginal damage cost curve (hereafter MD), in order to examine when and if an optimal pollution level exists.
 The existence of the intersection, despite the general belief, is not always true and the conditions are analytically examined here.
-In section 4 an empirical application for a sample of European countries, with different industrial structure, is presented.
-For these countries, the "calibrated" Benefit Area (BA^c) is evaluated explicitly, provided there is an intersection of the MD and MAC functions.
+In section 4 an empirical application for a sample of European countries, with different industrial structures, is presented.
+For these countries, the 'calibrated' Benefit Area (BA^c) is evaluated explicitly, provided there is an intersection of MD and MAC functions.
 The last section concludes the paper and comments on the policy implications related to this analysis providing evidence useful to researchers and policy makers.